AnyChart/docs.anychart.com/Gauges/Linear_Gauge.md

 fScale.ticks().interval(10);
 fScale.minorTicks().interval(2);

-// confugure an axis on the left side of the gauge var axisLeft = gauge.axis(0);
+// configure an axis on the left side of the gauge var axisLeft = gauge.axis(0);
 axisLeft.minorTicks(true)
 axisLeft.minorTicks().stroke('#cecece');
-set the width of the left axis axisLeft.width('0');
+axisLeft.width('0');
-set the offset of the left axis (as a percentage of the gauge width) axisLeft.offset('-0.18%');
+axisLeft.offset('-0.18%');

 // bind the left axis to the Fahrenheit scale